Oktoberfest Banner_Miranda Lewis2025.png

 Example: SCBWI Portfolio Critique Submission Jace Smith

-6. Between September 1st - September 16th follow portfolio submission instructions.
+6. Extended Round: Between September 27th - October 1st follow portfolio submission instructions you receive by email.
 You will upload a folder of your digital portfolio images which will be shared with your reviewer to preview before feedback is provided.

 Amelia Mack was the art director and designer for a New York Times Best Children's Book of 2024 and Society of Illustrators 2024 Original Art Show Gold Medal winning book, Pepper & Me by Beatrice Alemagna (Hippo Park).
 Previously a children's art director at Chronicle Books for 14 years, then founding art director of Astra's boutique imprints, Hippo Park and Minerva for two; Amelia is now children's art director at newly rebranded Union Square & Co, an imprint of Hachette Book Group.
 Collaboration, visions and crazy ideas coming together and being realized, and uncovering the beating, playful, wide-open child's heart of the story are the things Amelia loves most about creating children's books.
 She also loves all the itty-bitty details of making the "book as object" an experience to hold and read (over and over again).